nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Clearing contacts by tag
     1. Prerequisites: The contacts list are the set of sample contacts as provided when ParentPal is first opened.

-    2. Input `clear t/psg` into the command box and press enter.
+    2. Input `clear t/psg` into the command box and press enter.<br>
+       Expected: The contacts with a psg tag, *'Charlotte Oliveiro'* and *'Annie Li'* are deleted from the address book.

 #### Delete a contact